HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

 ## Install validation

-1. DKMS Validation
+1. Validate the Dynamic Kernel Module Support (DKMS) components.

-   After installing the HPE Slingshot CXI NIC host software, verify that all Dynamic Kernel Module Support (DKMS) components are correctly installed and built for the running kernel.
+   After installing the HPE Slingshot CXI NIC host software, verify that all DKMS components are correctly installed and built for the running kernel.

    a.
 List the installed DKMS modules.